Harbormaster-AI/models/README.md

-sample model files to use for demonstration purposed during project acceleration
+sample model files to use for demonstration purposes during project acceleration